 day of gains.

-get its money-losing Nokia phone unit to break even within two
+aimed to get its loss-making Nokia phone unit to break even

 "Earnings season has been going very well, beating on both

 the top and bottom line, which suggests companies will continue

 to execute well," said Alan Gayle, senior investment strategist